Marc-Pk/weather_dashboard/README.md

 # Weather Dashboard

 A simple weather monitoring system using the ENS160+AHT21 sensor.
-Measured data is saved either to a DynamoDB on AWS or a SQLite database.
+Measured data is saved either to a DynamoDB on AWS (the data volumes should be covered by the free tier) or a SQLite database.
 The data can then be plotted in an interactive dashboard, including weather report data using the open-meteo API if desired.

 # Table of Contents
 1. [Features](#features)